worldbank/wb-reproducible-research-repository/guidance/AI_reproducibility_guidelines.md

 Include an **AI Use Statement** section in the README file.
 This section should:

-- State which outputs in the knowledge product involved AI tools
+- State which outputs in the knowledge product were generated using AI tools
 - Identify the tool(s) used (name, version, access date)
 - Reference the AI documentation log file